-1. A married couple lives in a single-family house with their newborn son and the husband's daughter from a previous marriage.
-On the basis of the information given, what family form best describes this family?
+- 1. A married couple lives in a single-family house with their newborn son and the husband's daughter from a previous marriage.
+On the basis of the information given, what family form best describes this family? - a.
+Married-blended family c.
+Nuclear family b.
+Extended family d.
+Same-sex family

 Married-blended families are formed as the result of divorce and remarriage.
 Unrelated family members join together to create a new household.
 Members of an extended family are kin, or family members related by blood, such as grandparents, aunts, and uncles.
-A nuclear family is a traditional family with male and female partners and the children resulting from that union.
+A nuclear family is a traditional family with male and female partners along with the children resulting from that union.
 A same-sex family is a family with homosexual partners who cohabit with or without children.

-OBJ: Nursing Process: Assessment MSC: Client Needs: Psychosocial Integrity a.
+- 2. In what form do families tend to be most socially vulnerable? - a.
 Married-blended family c.
 Nuclear family b.
 Extended family d.
 Single-parent family